Mutated Peptide Generator

 tabix infile.stripped.decomposed.normalized.vcf.gz

-should point to the genomic fasta file, used for sequence alignments.
-For instance, Homo_sapiens.GRCh38.dna.primary_assembly.fa
+REFERENCE should point to the genomic fasta file, used for sequence alignments.
+For instance, Homo_sapiens.GRCh38.dna.primary_assembly.fa.

 Recommended: SNPEff annotation

-Although we provide the option to run SNPEff annotation on unannoated VCFs, we recommend that users run this before uploading VCFs to the tool.
+Although we provide the option to run SNPEff annotation on unannotated VCFs, we recommend that users run this before uploading VCFs to the tool.

 Other annotators are available, but the MPG tool will only work with SNPEff annotations.